wso2/product-apim/sample-scenarios/sample11/README.md

 We can connect to a billing engine as mentioned in the following document[1] and connect the API manager node to the billing engine and charge according to the API usage and bandwidth consumption.

-By using connecting the API Manager to our API MAnager analytics server we can identify the API usages along with the billing engine outcomes.
+By using connecting the API Manager to the API Manager analytics server we can identify the API usages along with the billing engine outcomes.

 Hence using the above mentioned subscription approach we can have a free subscription tier for free trail version users.
 Once they reach they can be offered the prices subscriptions which will gain the revenue.